Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 make a systematic study of each opening, but they will probably prioritize studying defenses to the more common openings.

+According to Schiller (2005), the main goals of the opening are to control the center, castle and "connect" the rooks (meaning that the two rooks defend each other on the home row.

+Of course Schiller also notes that your opponent will try to thwart your accomplishment of these goals.
+An early check is unlikely to lead to checkmate too soon, but it could obliterate your ability to castle, for example.

+Maybe I overlooked it, but in his book Schiller does not mention the "rule" of not moving a piece more than twice in the opening.
+Observing that stricture tends to be a natural consequence of castling and connecting the rooks.

+But if you miscalculate and need to "undo" an imprudent move in the opening, or if you see an opportunity for an early checkmate against your opponent, then by all means, move that piece twice.

-Theoretically, Black could choose any of the twenty possible moves to respond regardless of White's first move, but the vast majority of players and programs choose a first move that they believe will best counter White's perceived intentions.
+Theoretically, Black could choose any of the twenty possible moves to respond to White's first move, but the vast majority of players and programs playing Black choose a first move that they believe will best counter White's perceived intentions.

 In this document, I intend to cover all twenty possible openings, but for each